 Fox News International will be available through mobile and OTT devices, launching on iPhone, Android, Apple TV and Android TV, with Amazon Fire TV and Roku expected shortly thereafter.

-Fox News, which remains the most-watched news program on pay-TV, features opinion-based political shows such as “Tucker Carlson Tonight,” “Hannity,” “The Ingraham Angle,” “Fox News @ Night with Shannon Bream,” “The Five,” “Outnumbered,” “Special Report with Bret Baier,” “The Story with Martha MacCallum,” “Outnumbered,” “Watters’ World,” “The Greg Gutfeld Show,” “Justice with Judge Jeanine,” “The Journal Editorial Report,” “MediaBuzz,” “Sunday Morning Futures with Maria Bartiromo,” “Fox News Sunday with Chris Wallace,” “The Next Revolution with Steve Hilton,” “Life Liberty and Levin,” “Maria Bartiromo’s Wall Street” and “Lou Dobbs Tonight”.
+Fox News, which remains the most-watched news network on pay-TV, features a mix of news and opinion-based political shows such as “Tucker Carlson Tonight,” “Hannity,” “The Ingraham Angle,” “Fox News @ Night with Shannon Bream,” “The Five,” “Outnumbered,” “Special Report With Bret Baier,” “The Story with Martha MacCallum,” “Outnumbered,” “Watters’ World,” “The Greg Gutfeld Show,” “Justice with Judge Jeanine,” “The Journal Editorial Report,” “MediaBuzz,” “Sunday Morning Futures with Maria Bartiromo,” “Fox News Sunday with Chris Wallace,” “The Next Revolution with Steve Hilton,” “Life Liberty and Levin,” “Maria Bartiromo’s Wall Street” and “Lou Dobbs Tonight.”

 With President Trump regularly politicizing news coverage on CNN and Fox News (and other media outlets), both media companies have gone on the offense touting monthly digital viewership and market penetration.